MicrosoftDocs/azure-docs/articles/azure-maps/migrate-from-google-maps-web-app.md

 > [!div class="checklist"]
 > * How to accomplish common mapping tasks using the Azure Maps Web SDK.
 > * Best practices to improve performance and user experience.
-> * Tips on how to make your application using more advanced features available in Azure Maps.
+> * Tips on how to make your application use more advanced features available in Azure Maps.

 If migrating an existing web application, check to see if it's using an open-source map control library.
 Examples of open-source map control library are: Cesium, Leaflet, and OpenLayers.
 You can still migrate your application, even if it uses an open-source map control library, and you don't want to use the Azure Maps Web SDK.
 In such case, connect your application to the Azure Maps [Render] services ([road tiles] | [satellite tiles]).
 The following points detail on how to use Azure Maps in some commonly used open-source map control libraries.